Lifetime ISA vs Help to Buy ISA: Which is best for you?

 This type of mortgage varies from one lender to the next, but usually it involves your chosen helper putting their savings in a designated account for a set period of time.

-Their money will then be used as a security.
+Their money will then be used as security.
 This means that if you were unable to make your mortgage payments, the lender would be allowed to access your helper’s savings and use them to cover the missed payments.
-Thankfully, this is usually a last resort and most lenders will explore other options first.
+Thankfully, this is usually a last resort, and most lenders will explore other options with you first.

 If you make all your payments on time, your helper will be able to withdraw their savings once the agreed term is complete.
 Their money will earn interest while it’s in the account, though the interest rate will vary depending on the chosen lender.